6DammK9/nai-anime-pure-negative-prompt/ch01/similarity_cfg1.md

 - [A similarity](https://huggingface.co/JosephusCheung/ASimilarityCalculatior) based from [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) from the output of random blocks are funny.
 It can only shows that if the finetuned model is "well done" or "raw".

 - Just [directly compare the images](https://towardsdatascience.com/image-similarity-with-deep-learning-c17d83068f59) based from a **common input with certain output**.
+"Maybe treat the blackbox as a [person](https://en.wikipedia.org/wiki/Personal_identity)". **I'm not talking about the strong AI.
+The task has been clearly specified.**

 - "CFG 1 = No CFG".
 Look for math derive [CN](https://kexue.fm/archives/9257/comment-page-1) [EN](https://benanne.github.io/2022/05/26/guidance.html).
 Minimal prompts = greatest degree on "viewing the prior implemented on the model".
-Aka "what the AI have been trained".
+Aka "draw what AI has been learnt".

 - Now here is the **ground truth from the famous model**: